Yaredo0/airbnb-clone-project/README.md

 ### Admin Dashboard
 Gives administrators oversight of users, listings, and transactions.
 It supports moderation, analytics, and system health monitoring to maintain platform integrity.

+## API Security

+This section outlines the key security measures implemented to protect the backend APIs and ensure the integrity, confidentiality, and availability of application data.

+### Key Security Measures

+- **Authentication**
+  Ensures that only verified users can access the system by requiring login credentials or tokens.
+This prevents unauthorized access to user accounts and sensitive operations.

+- **Authorization**
+  Controls what authenticated users are allowed to do based on their roles (e.g., guest, host, admin).
+This prevents users from accessing or modifying data they do not own or manage.

+- **Rate Limiting**
+  Restricts the number of API requests a user or IP can make within a given timeframe.
+This helps mitigate abuse, brute-force attacks, and denial-of-service (DoS) threats.

+- **Input Validation and Sanitization**
+  All incoming data is validated and sanitized to prevent injection attacks such as SQL injection or cross-site scripting (XSS).
+This ensures that only safe and expected data is processed.

+- **HTTPS Enforcement**
+  All API traffic is encrypted using HTTPS to protect data in transit from interception or tampering.

+- **Secure Payment Handling**
+  Payment data is processed through trusted third-party gateways, ensuring PCI compliance and reducing the risk of financial data breaches.

+### Importance of API Security

+- **Protecting User Data**
+  Personal information such as emails, passwords, and booking history must be safeguarded to maintain user trust and comply with data protection regulations.

+- **Securing Transactions**
+  Payment and booking operations involve sensitive financial data that must be securely handled to prevent fraud and unauthorized charges.

+- **Maintaining Platform Integrity**
+  Preventing unauthorized access and abuse ensures that the platform remains reliable, fair, and functional for all users.

+- **Compliance and Trust**
+  Implementing robust security practices helps meet legal requirements and builds confidence among users and stakeholders.

 *Stay tuned for updates as the project evolves!
 Edited locally and committed by Yared Aysheshim*